Intravenous Iron Infusions at The Health Suite

 An IV iron infusion delivers iron directly into the bloodstream to rapidly correct iron deficiency when oral supplements aren’t effective or tolerated.

-Patients with iron deficiency or iron deficiency anaemia, especially those with heavy menstrual bleeding, pregnancy, chronic kidney disease, gastrointestinal disorders, pre/post-operative iron deficiency, or oncology-related anaemia.
+Patients with iron deficiency or iron deficiency anaemia, especially those with heavy menstrual bleeding, chronic kidney disease, gastrointestinal disorders, pre/post-operative iron deficiency, or oncology-related anaemia.

 IV iron is given through a small needle into a vein by a trained clinician in a fully equipped clinic.
 Infusions usually last 15–60 minutes depending on the preparation used.